dai-mo/ingest-kaaiot/README.md

 # Support
 Please [open an issue] for support.

-# Releases
-Include this library to your project by adding the following dependency to the sbt build,
-`"org.dcs" % "org.dcs.commons" % "0.2.0"`

 # Contributing
 Please read [CONTRIBUTING.md] for details on our code of conduct, and the process for submitting pull requests to us.